roobert/search-replace.nvim/README.md

 * Quick opening of `:%s///`
-* Quick opening of `:%s/<special selection>//` where `<special selection>` refers to a predefined selection under the cursor
+* Quick opening of `:%s/<special selection>//` where `<special selection>` refers to a predefined selection under the cursor.
+Please see: [What are Special Selections?](https://github.com/roobert/search-replace.nvim#what-are-special-selection)
 * A UI to preview the current special selections under the cursor
 * Quick opening of `:%s/<visual selection>//gcI` where `<visual selection>` is a visual-charwise selection